What Is Polyendocrine Metabolic Ovarian Syndrome (Formerly PCOS)?

 Conclusion

-Polycystic Ovary Syndrome, or PCOS, is a common condition that affects ovarian functioning.
+Polyendocrine Metabolic Ovarian Syndrome, or PMOS, is a common condition that affects ovarian functioning and impacts metabolism.
 The three hallmark facets are irregular periods, excess androgen, and polycystic ovaries - the presence of any two can diagnose the condition.
-While there is no cure yet for the condition, the symptoms of PCOS can be treated.
+While there is no cure yet for the condition, the symptoms of PMOS can be treated.

-Talk to your healthcare provider if you think you have PCOS.
+Talk to your healthcare provider if you think you have PMOS.

 To search for the best Obstetrics and Gynecology healthcare providers in Germany, India, Malaysia, Poland, Saudi Arabia, Singapore, Slovakia, Spain, Thailand, Turkey, the UAE, the UK and the USA, please use the Mya Care search engine.